AnySoftKeyboard/actions_playground/README.md

 A playground to test GitHub Actions for the AnySoftKeyboard organization.

 ## auto-approval
-Automatically approves PRs from a given list of users
+Automatically approves PRs from a given list of users.